finos/FDC3/docs/api-bridging/spec.md

 ### Step 1.
 Connect to Websocket

 The Desktop Agent attempts to connect to the websocket at the first port in the defined port range.
+If a connection cannot be made on the current port, move to the next port in the range and reattempt connection.

+In the event that there are no ports remaining in the range, the Desktop Agent SHOULD reset to the beginning of the range, SHOULD pause its attempts to connect and resume later (a minimum wait period of 5 seconds SHOULD be used)

+Note, if the Desktop Agent is configured to run at startup (of the user's machine) it is possible that the Desktop Agent Bridge may start later (or be restarted at some point).
+Hence, Desktop Agents SHOULD be capable of connecting to the bridge once they are already running (rather than purely at startup).

 ### Step 2.
 Hello